kylejmorris/chatgpt-api-banana/README.md

 # Credit

-* All the credit for this script goes to [Daniel Gross's whatsapp gpt](https://github.com/danielgross/whatsapp-gpt) package.
-I have just taken the script as an individual file and added documentation for how to install and run it.
+* thanks to [Daniel Gross's whatsapp gpt](https://github.com/danielgross/whatsapp-gpt) package. + [Tarans cleanuped installation](https://github.com/taranjeet/chatgpt-api) for making this easier + Chat-GPT for advising me on how to access openai programatically.